Why I outed my own lie to my girlfriend

 Again, great incentive to be honest.

-(I could continue to list off a few more obvious reasons… but you get the idea.)
+(I could continue to list off a few more perfectly valid reasons that were not the reason… but you get the idea.)

 So here it is.
 I told her because I don’t want to date someone who’s gaslighted.